 Similar to all income types, history is the key.
 Mortgage applicants who wish to use unemployment income to qualify must show that they have both worked and collected unemployment in a fairly consistent manner for at least two years.

-The kicker when it comes to tip income is that many people don’t report it for tax purposes.
+The kicker when it comes to tip income is many people don’t report it for tax purposes.
 When they go to apply for a mortgage, the lender can’t see from W2s or tax returns that they actually made the tip income.
 They forfeit the bulk of their income as far as loan qualification.

 Most bartenders, hotel staff, and restaurant workers get hourly pay right around minimum wage.
 It’s hard to qualify for a mortgage with that.